willianantunes/tutorials/2023/09/database_isolation/README.md

 -- At this point the balance is 1001.0000.
 In case it's not:
 -- UPDATE core_account SET balance = 1001.0000 WHERE username = 'ysullivan';
 UPDATE core_account SET balance = balance - 1000.0000 WHERE username = 'ysullivan';
-SELECT balance FROM core_account WHERE username = 'ysullivan' FOR UPDATE;
+SELECT balance FROM core_account WHERE username = 'ysullivan';
 ```

 Output: